-The theme of the hotel is of course beaches so it is fitting that Minnie, Goofy, and Donald wear beach clothes for the breakfast which is served daily at 7.30 to 11.00 am.
+The theme of the hotel is, of course, beaches so it is fitting that Minnie, Goofy, and Donald wear beach clothes for breakfast which is served daily at 7.30 to 11.00 am.

 We particularly enjoy the crepe station.
 All the usual breakfast favorites are available.
 If you need your fix of Mickey Waffles with Chocolate Chips you will not be disappointed.

 The quality of the food is not as high as some of the other Disney character breakfasts.
 However, the characters at Cape May are really good and it is a good chance to spend some time interacting with them.